cold-young/PaScaL_TDMA/install.md

 Prerequisites to compile PaScaL_TDMA are as follows:
 * MPI
 * fortran compiler ([`nvfortran`](https://developer.nvidia.com/hpc-sdk-downloads) for GPU runs, NVIDIA HPC SDK 21.1 or higher)
+* If you do not use intel/nvidia compiler, change `Makefile` manually...

 ### Option1: NVIDIA HPC SDK + nvfortran
 * Install `NVIDIA HPC SDK => 21.1` : [Link](https://developer.nvidia.com/hpc-sdk-downloads)
   * The NVIDIA HPC SDK includes a pre-compiled version of Open MPI.